GrandmasterB42/Minecraft-forwarding-translation-Proxy/README.md

 > [!CAUTION]
 > This project is under active development and will not work out of the box for you

-# Forwarding Translation Proxy

 > [!IMPORTANT]
 > This project does not work with the normal version of Velocity, as it assumes, that older server versions do not know about certain message types.
 I am looking into what to do about that

+# Forwarding Translation Proxy

+A Minecraft Java Edition proxy intended for connecting old Minecraft Version servers, that only support legacy bungeecord forwarding, to Velocity Modern Forwarding Networks.

 > [!WARNING]
-> This project has *NOT* been extensively tested, please report any issues you find
+> This project has *NOT* been extensively tested, I am only testing on a 1.7.10 Modpack using [BungeeForge](https://github.com/caunt/BungeeForge) for legacy forwarding.
+Please report any issues you find!

-A Minecraft Java Edition proxy intended for connecting old Minecraft Version servers, that only support legacy bungeecord forwarding, to Velocity Modern Forwarding Networks.
+> [!NOTE]
+> This project is, even though not tested for all versions, intended to work for Minecraft versions 1.7.2 to 1.12.2, as these are supported by Velocity, but don't support Modern Forwarding.
+> As I am not testing all of these versions, please report any issues and I will get to fixing them.
+> You are free to open an issue if you have another usecase in mind, if it's not too out of scope I will look into implementing it as well.

+## How to use

 > [!CAUTION]
-> The Proxy may be more secure through the use of the Modern Forwarding protocol, but the connection from this proxy to the backend server is still insecure.
+> The connection to this Proxy may be more secure through the use of the Modern Forwarding protocol,
+> but the connection from this proxy to the backend server is still insecure.
 > Please make sure you have everything configured properly before you let people connect

-## How to use

 You currently need to compile the project yourself.
 I will look into providing pre-compiled binaries and docker containers later.